Completing an Accessibility Conformance Report (How to File a VPAT)

 What is applicable in the required sections?

-The WCAG 2.x Report is required.
-However, WCAG stands for Web Content Accessibility Guidelines.
+The WCAG 2.x Report, Tables 1 and 2 are required.
+WCAG stands for Web Content Accessibility Guidelines.
 This causes some confusion.
-If you look at the success criteria column, you will notice several IT types are applicable, not just web.
+If you look at the Criteria column, you will notice several IT types are applicable, not just web.

 Submitting to agencies for review